raspberrypi/pico-project-generator/README.md

 Create VSCode Project | As well as the CMake files, also create the appropriate Visual Studio Code project files.
 Debugger | Use the specified debugger in the IDE

+## Development

+* use a virtual environment to ensure dependencies are isolated from your system's
+* additional dependencies: `pip install pytest`